 15.09 Additional requirements for the Articles of Organization.

 a.
-As set forth in §15.07, Tribally-owned LLCs established under §15.01and §15.02 may grant a limited waiver of sovereign immunity in order to promote economic development through commercial transactions for which such a waiver is necessary and beneficial to the Tribe.
+As set forth and subject to the limitations delineated in §15.07 and elsewhere within this ordinance, Tribally-owned LLCs established under §15.01and §15.02 may grant a limited waiver of sovereign immunity in order to promote economic development through commercial transactions for which such a waiver is necessary and beneficial to the Tribe.

 b.
 The method for granting a limited waiver of sovereign immunity through the above mentioned entities is as follows: